CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 #### **`AddOptionalToTheoryData` Method**
 (New v1.1.0)

-The function of this method is to invoke the `TheoryData` generator `AddTestDataToTheoryData`, `AddTestDataReturnsToTheoryData` or `AddTestDataThrowsToTheoryData` method given as `Action` parameter to its signature.
+The function of this method is to invoke the `TheoryData` generator `Add`, `AddReturns` or `AddThrows` method given as `Action` parameter to its signature.
 If the second optional `ArgsCode?` parameter is not null, the ArgsCode value of the initialized `DynamicTheoryDataSource` child instance will be overriden temporarily in a using block of the DisposableMemento class.
 Note that overriding the default `ArgsCode` is expensive so apply for it just occasionally.
 However, using this method with null value `ArgsCode?` parameter does not have significant impact on the performance yet.

 ## Usage